 A sad truth about tourism in Cambodia is that many (disgusting and outright evil) men travel there to get involved in sex trade tourism.
 Unfortunately, the child sex trade is also doing a booming business in Cambodia.

-However, this industry is also supported by backpackers who think it might be a great idea to hire a girl for the night, not understanding that their money goes to support human trafficking and child sex slavery, too.
+This industry is also supported by backpackers who think it might be a great idea to hire a girl for the night, not understanding that their money goes to support human trafficking and child sex slavery.

 Even if you’re not into sex tourism (if you are, please leave this blog and never come back), you can help by following the rules laid out by Child Safe.